 Meet our faculty

 Scholarship is at its best when it draws upon a diverse community.
-When individuals are exposed to novel perspectives from a broader group, their thoughts become more creative, and they generate innovative solutions they might not have otherwise considered.
-Here, Stanford faculty members share their breadth of life experiences and interests that fuel the dynamic learning environment on campus.
+Here, Stanford faculty members share the life experiences and interests that fuel the dynamic learning environment on campus.

 Assistant Professor of Communication

 “I thought I’d be a librarian.
 I was born and raised in Miami, which is a diverse place full of colorful characters and cultures, and I basically spent my childhood there reading books.